EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I explored some Google trends data.
 Same as last few days, I explored the CSV data for various CSV files, explored it, and plotted it using MatPlotLib.
 ### R1D73
 Today I worked on exploring Google Play Store data.
 I learned about deleting duplicate rows, dropping NaN rows from a frame, and generating visualizations from the data.
+### R1D74
+Today I learned about NumPy.
+This is a really neat library.
+I was able to learn how NumPy interprets images as arrays, how to manipulate arrays, how to learn information about these n-dimentional arrays, and how to use MatPlotLib to display these arrays as images.